OzcanFatihCan/AfiyetListesi/README.md

 The main purpose of the application is to save your own recipes, keep a list of your recipes, and also access my beloved mother's delicious recipes.
 The purpose is to present recipes that family friends often ask my mother about.

+## Projenin Açıklaması / Project's Explanation
+- Projenin geliştirilmesi sırasında temiz kod yazmaya ve MVVM mimarisine uymaya mümkün olduğunca özen gösterdim.
+- Modelleri oluştururken verileri temsil edecek bir model ve verilerle işlem yapacak bir varlık oluşturdum.
+- Polimorfizm ve Arayüz kullanımına ilişkin örnekleri uygulama içerisinde bulabilirsiniz.
+---
+- During the development of the project, I took as much care as possible to write clean code and comply with the MVVM architecture.
+- While creating the models, I created a model to represent the data and an entity to process the data.
+- You can find examples of Polymorphism and Interface usage in the application.

 ## Kurulum Talimatları / Installation Instructions
 1. Uygulamayı klonlayın: https://github.com/OzcanFatihCan/AfiyetListesi.git (Dilerseniz direkt ZIP olarak da indirebilirsiniz)